 4. Save Energy during the Heating Period: Open Windows Briefly

 Saving energy at home during the heating period doesn’t just involve regular thermostat temperature adjustments during the winter but also proper ventilation.
 Leaving windows cracked for longer periods of time hardly helps in letting new air in – it usually only cools down the walls.
 Inrush airing your home or apartment saves loads of energy and is also good for your health.

 When humidity levels are too low indoors, the body’s mucus membranes begin to dry out.
 This opens the door to a range of common winter aches such as dry nose and throat, dry skin and an increased risk of catching a cold.
 When humidity levels are too high, this provides perfection breeding conditions for mold.
-Opening your window completely a couple times a day for a couple minutes will ensure a proper exchange of air in winter – just remember to adjust the thermostat temperature beforehand.
+Opening your window completely a couple times a day for five to ten minutes will ensure a proper exchange of air in winter – just remember to adjust the thermostat temperature beforehand.

 Already caught a cold?
 Here are 6 effective natural home remedies for colds.

 Proper adjustments to your thermostat settings for winter have little effect on overall energy use if windows and doors aren’t properly sealed.
 Proper insulation of your entire building envelope – the part of the house connected to the outdoors – will reduce the overall amount of wasted heat your home produces and save you money.